laserpants/code-overload/README.md

 * imperative: a sequence of instructions that outline what a program should do;
 * declarative: a collection of definitions that declare what things are.

+The important point to note here is that a declaration, by itself does not imply any computation.
 Another key difference is that the function, as one could expect, has a much more central role.
 Functional programming languages treat functions as first-class values.
 They can be passed around as arguments, and used in declarations, similar to class-type objects in OOP.

-Functional programming favors construction over mutation, and we think of a program more as a series of transformations.
+We say that the state of an object is *mutable* if the operational semantics allow its data to change as it interacts with program logic.
+Functional programming favors construction over mutation, and we think of a program not so much as a sequence of explicit state manipulations, but rather as a series of transformations.
 Thus, an important tool in functional programming is function composition, i.e., the process of applying one function to the output of another.

+    f = a . b . c

-To obtain the result of a computation, an expression is reduced until it is in *normal form* — the state in which it is fully evaluated.
+In the traditional, *stateful* model of computation, we evaluate the result of an algorithm by examining the configuration of some part of the memory when the program halts (if it does).
+When we program with implicit, or immutable state, the values of objects' attributes are invariant over time -- we do not allow their state to change.
+Instead, state is implicitly "threaded" in a direct way between procedure calls.
+To obtain the result of a computation, an expression is reduced to its *normal form* -- i.e., a representation in which it is fully evaluated.

-Examples borrowed from here: http://stackoverflow.com/questions/6872898/haskell-what-is-weak-head-normal-form
+(Examples borrowed from here: http://stackoverflow.com/questions/6872898/haskell-what-is-weak-head-normal-form)

 ###### Normal form: